 - The polar bear toys were featured as part of the polar bear display (see tips on creating an engaging display below).

 Goodstart Preston Regent Street raised $135 (in 2018) to donate to Polar Bears International and over 50 staff and family got involved.
-If you arrange a donation to Polar Bears International they will provide you with a thank-you certificate which can be displayed at your service.
+If you arrange a donation to Polar Bears International, they will provide you with a thank-you certificate which can be displayed at your service.

 Building interest with a polar bear display

 A display at the entrance of your service and/or in the children’s playrooms can draw attention to the plight of polar bears and how people can support your activities.
-We recommend using recycled or donated materials to for your polar bear display.
+We recommend using recycled or donated materials for your polar bear display.
 In addition, you could ask staff or families to donate resources, or partner with a local organisation to help gather the items you need.
 Here’s some examples of polar bear displays from Goodstart Preston Regent Street.

 Activity ideas for young children to explore polar bears and the Arctic